lorgam/php_stack/README.md

 # PHP Stack

-Just a php stack with nginx, fpm, mariadb and traefik.
+Just a php stack with nginx, fpm, mailhog, mariadb and traefik.

 You need to have installed `docker compose` and `make` to use this environment.